Nadine as a Graphic Designer

 I have created a collection that holds designs related to Cape Town and surroundings, but so far that has not been successful.
 What has truly been a treat was the arrival of my own garden design on a pillow taken from a photo I shot in September.
 When Society6 offered a worldwide fee shipping, I was tempted for this one time to find out what a pillow with my own design really looked like.
 I was truly very happy with the results.
 What you see on-line is what you get!

 This is my third article on the topic about earnings, in my case with graphic designs on products, but they are not favorite by the Hub-pages team for some unknown reason.
-I suspect they do not like any links, so I made this article more visual.
+I suspect they do not like any links, so I made this article more visual from my blog.